BrandonBonebrake/PioneerRideshare/README.md

 Compiling/Running the program
 -----------------------------------------------------------------------------------------------------------------------------------
+A release version of the application is on GitHub.
+Feel free to download and test the program.

 Compile the server, located in PioneerRideshare/src/socketCommunication/server.java into a jar file.
 The server needs folders in the format that are located in files/.